Tips for driving in fog

 Use your in-car heater

-Outside, fog can cause condensation internally on your windscreen.
-This can happen without you noticing in foggy conditions so making a habit of turning your heater on during fog is best practice.
+Fog can cause condensation internally on your windscreen.
+This can happen without you noticing in foggy conditions so ensuring you’ve switched on your heater during foggy weather is best practice.
 Most modern cars are equipped with good heaters so ensuring you are familiar with how to clear your windscreen using the de-misting function will help you ensure you don’t have condensation to further reduce your visibility.

 When one of your senses is removed or reduced then you must rely on your others to get by.
 In the case of thick fog, your sight will be reduced and you’ll need to use your ears to listen for oncoming cars.
 Turn off your music and wind your window down at roundabouts and junctions to ensure you can hear any oncoming vehicles.
 When driving on motorways it is useful to be able to hear overtaking vehicles you might not be able to see.